Gowii3K/OOP-Final-Version/README.md

 ### Step 4: Start the Program

-- Once the Angular application is running and open in your browser, **press Enter** in the command-line interface (CLI) to start the system.
+- Once the Angular application is running and open the url: `http://localhost:4200` in  your browser, **press Enter** in the command-line interface (CLI) to start the system.

 ## Usage Instructions